Virginia Driving Laws for Seniors and Older Drivers

 How to Request an Unsafe Driver Investigation in Virginia

-To request that the DMV review driving qualifications, complete a Medical Review Request.
+Requests for the DMV to review someone's driving qualifications must be submitted in writing using a Medical Review Request (Form Med 3).
 Your request must include:

-• the name, address, and date of birth of the elderly driver
+• information about the driver, including name, address, and date of birth

-• specific information about why you are concerned about the driver, and
+• specific information about why you're concerned about the driver, and

 Department of Motor Vehicles